 It is essential to mix the solution with water and drink additional water when taking magnesium citrate.
 Mix the dose with at least 4 to 8 ounces of water, and drink a few extra glasses of water throughout the day.
 This may help replenish any fluids the body loses through the stool.

-Very high dosages of magnesium can cause magnesium toxicity, so always use as directed.
+Very high dosages of magnesium

 Always consult a doctor before giving magnesium citrate or any other laxative to children.
 Pregnant or nursing mothers should talk to their doctor or pharmacist about the correct dosage.
 Doctors may recommend other medications or supplements to help with symptoms.